NikitaKarnauhov/lansink/README.md

 ## Using PulseAudio on receiver side

-PulseAudio can also be used on receiver in order to mix streams and covert audio formats to ones supported by hardware.
+PulseAudio can also be used on receiver in order to mix streams and convert audio formats to ones supported by hardware.
 You will need to install 'pulse' plugin for ALSA.
 On Fedora run: